 How many vet schools invited you for an interview?

 The first two application cycles I didn’t get any interviews.
-The third year I only applied to UC Davis School of Veterinary Medicine and got an interview.
+In the third year, I only applied to UC Davis School of Veterinary Medicine and got an interview.
+The UC Davis acceptance rate is not known to be high.

 I got an acceptance letter after interviewing, which just happens to be a strength of mine.